 -John F. Kennedy

-It’s not enough any more to try to buy commitment from employees – they need to believe that they’re working towards some higher purpose.
+It’s not enough to buy commitment from employees.
+They need to believe they’re working towards some higher purpose.
 This is the very essence of “Epic Meaning” according to Growth Engineering, but let’s hear a few more interpretations.

 Yu-kai Chou: Gamification Guru